 NetIDs are assigned by the LoRa Alliance to its members.
-To qualify for a NetID, please be sure to satisfy all of the conditions described in the NetID Allocation Eligibility Policy before applying for one.
+To qualify for a NetID, please be sure to satisfy all of the conditions described in the LoRa Alliance ® Member NetID Policy and Terms before applying for a NetID.
 The application process is initiated by sending an email to email@example.com.

-NetID assignments for LoRa Alliance members are tied to your membership.
+NetID assignments for LoRa Alliance members are tied to your membership tier.
 Therefore, an assignee must keep its membership active in order to keep using the NetID(s).
 Expired membership, or a change in membership level would lead to a change in NetID status.
 As outlined below, non-members may apply for a specific type of NetID on an annual fee basis.

-Founding members and Contributor members who are holding Type 0 NetIDs were granted those NetIDs according to an earlier version of the NetID Allocation Policy (v1.0).
-Those companies may retain their Type 0 NetIDs issued prior to May 19, 2017 as long as they continue to maintain their status as a Contributor or Sponsor member.
+Certain Sponsor and Contributor members are holding Type 0 NetIDs which were granted prior to May 19, 2017 under the initial NetID scheme.
+Member companies may retain the Type 0 NetIDs issued prior to May 19, 2017 as long as they continue to maintain their status as a Contributor or Sponsor member.

-You can retain your currently assigned NetIDs and request a second NetID based on your new membership level.
+You can retain your currently assigned NetIDs and request an additional NetID based on your new membership level.
 For example, an adopter member holding a Type 6 NetID would keep that NetID and would have the opportunity to apply for a Type 3 NetID when upgrading to contributor level.

 Except for the limited exception noted in Question 5 above, any NetID from your past membership level (i.e., Type 0 if you were a Sponsor, and Type 3 if Contributor) is taken away.
-The company must reapply with the current NetID policy available for the NetID in relation to the new Member level status.
-Once the application is received, the Admin will process accordingly and will provide assignment of the new allocation.
+The company must reapply with the current NetID policy available for the NetID in relation to the new member level status.
+Once the application is received, LoRa Alliance will process accordingly and will provide assignment of the new allocation.

-For example, a Sponsor member receiving its Type 0 NetID on or after May 19, 2017 downgrading to Contributor level would lose its Type 0 NetID, retain its Type 3 NetID, and have an opportunity to apply for a new Type 6 NetID using the current NetID policy available.
+For example, a Sponsor member receiving its Type 0 NetID on or after May 19, 2017 downgrading to Contributor level would lose its Type 0 NetID, retain its Type 3 NetID, and have an opportunity to apply for a new Type 6 NetID.
 A contributor member downgrading to adopter level would lose its Type 3 NetID (as well as any Type 0 NetID issued prior to May 19, 2017) and retain its Type 6 NetID.
 In the context of a member changing Alliance membership level, the member has a six-month grace period to migrate its devices using the released NetID to another NetID that has been assigned.